asciamanna/asciamanna.github.io/_drafts/organizational-standardization-review-boards-and-the-death-of-innovation.md

 It's really quite simple to destroy innovation, effectiveness, and productivity on software development teams.
 Make it clear that initiative and experimentation are punishable and move the decision making away from the people building the software.

-In most companies organized this way managers and leaders say they want an innovative organization, and they very well might.
+In most companies struggling with these issuses managers and leaders say they want an innovative organization, and they very well might.
 There is often frustration around why they can't grow their organization and be as effective as companies like Netflix, Etsy, and Amazon.
 They don't recognize how fundamentally different these companies structure their work and treat their employees.
 Instead they assume those companies must hire better engineers.

 > The more time managers spend communicating and elaborating and being transparent about the job to be done, about the challenges the business is facing and the larger competitive context, the less important policies, approvals, and incentives are.
 > _&mdash; Patty McCord, former Chief Talent Officer at Netflix and Author of Powerful; Building a Culture of Freedom and Responsibility_

 The source of the problem lies in actions of company leadership and the old playbook they are using to manage a software organization.
 If you strip away the thin veneer of generic company values that always include terms like 'innovative' and start looking at the language used by management, the processes in place, and the system of work it's obvious that company is 'optimized' for anything but innovation.

 These companies have managers who have taken the Taylorist playbook and continue to apply it to creative knowledge work.
 With the rise of poor Scrum implementations (Command-and-Control waterfall projects wrapped in Scrum terminology) and frameworks like SAFe, the problem persists despite claims to be "agile."
-In recent years DevOps, Modern Agile, and other movements are trying to correct the course.
+In recent years DevOps, Modern Agile, Lean Software Development, and other movements are working to correct the course.

 ## Agile Teams in Corporate Scrum